pimotte/nomic/README.md

 of the vote that adopted it, even if its wording explicitly states otherwise.
 No rule-change may have retroactive application.

-**108** Each proposed rule-change shall be given a number for reference.
-The numbers shall begin with 301, and each rule-change proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.

-If a rule is repealed and reenacted, it receives the number of the proposal to reenact it.
-If a rule is amended or transmuted, it receives the number of the proposal to amend or transmute it.
-If an amendment is amended or repealed, the entire rule of which it is a part receives the number of the proposal to amend or repeal the amendment.

 **109** Rule-changes that transmute immutable rules into mutable rules may be adopted if and only if the vote is unanimous among the eligible voters.
 Transmutation shall not be implied, but must be stated explicitly in a proposal